discretlib/doc/content/learn/datamodel/query.md

 ```

 The query only provides **Person** that have at least a **Pet**. **Person** without pets are filtered.
-This makes the result very easy to use as it is guaranted that you will never encouter a **null** value
+This makes the result very easy to use as it is guaranteed that you will never encounter a **null** value

 Filters can be applied to sub-entities:
 ```js